jitensinha98/Occupancy_Detection_using_KNN/README.md

-# Occupancy Detection suing Machine-Learning Algorithms
+# Occupancy Detection using Machine-Learning Algorithms

 This repository contains the ML models to detect occupancy in a room by analysing parameters such as Temperature,Humidity,etc,.The testing accuracy of the models is greated than ***97%*** .